multiversx/mx-docs/docs/developers/developer-reference/rust-testing-framework.md

 ## Testing transactions

 Let's test the `fund` function.
-For this, we're going to use the previous setup, and the `execute_esdt_transfer` method:
+For this, we're going to use the previous setup, but now we use the `execute_esdt_transfer` method instead of `execute_tx`, because we're sending ESDT to the contract while calling `fund`:

 ```rust
 #[test]